In a job search, recruiters can be one of your best assets.

-As I have said in many articles before, their reputation is on the line every time they present a candidate to a valued client.
+As I have said in many articles before, the recruiter's reputation is on the line every time they present a candidate to a valued client.
 Recruiters seldom take risks on people who may tarnish their reputations.

 Job-Hunt's Working with Recruiters Expert Jeff Lipschultz is a 20+ year veteran in management, hiring, and recruiting of all types of business and technical professionals.
 He has worked in industries ranging from telecom to transportation to dotcom.
 Jeff is a founding partner of A-List Solutions, a Dallas-based recruiting and employment consulting company.
-Learn more about him through his company site AListSolutions.com and his personal blog.
-And follow Jeff on Twitter.com/JLipschultz.
+Learn more about him through his company site alistsolutions.com.
+Follow Jeff on LinkedIn and on Twitter (@JLipschultz).